JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesValidation.md

 # Input Validation
 Validation is the process of checking that data entered by a user is in the right format in order to confirm that it is sensible, acceptable and meaningful.
+Validation serves to inform the user if information is not entered correctly.

 Different validation checks include: